Shepherd King · Chapter 3

 He talked to God.

 Not a formal prayer.
 Not the structured petitions his father had taught him, the ones with the right words in the right order directed at the right attributes of the Almighty.
-Just words.
-Directed at the sky.
-Spoken aloud because there was no one to hear them except the sheep on the ridge above and the God who had sent a prophet and a window and a ranking system and then sent him back to clear stones from a wadi.
+Just words, thrown upward.
+Spoken aloud because there was no one to hear them except the sheep on the ridge above and the God who had sent a prophet and a window that measured everything and then sent him back to clear stones from a wadi.

 “You could have explained this,” he said.
 “Any of it.
 You sent a prophet who said nothing and a System that measures everything and an anointing that no one acknowledges.
 I am standing in a wadi doing my brother’s contempt-work with five stones in my pocket and oil in my hair and a rank I do not understand.
 If this is training, I would like to know for what.”